 Sights include the city's most exciting and innovative entertainment hotspots and we discover the story behind the glamour, examine interior design, sound systems, layouts and bar culture in the Pearl of the Orient.

 Consultancy services provided as a courtesy by CHIARC SIGHTS, a subdivision of ZJ Incorporated, CA. Program changes possible anytime.
 Additional services, fees and tax not included.
 We are operating nonprofit and accept no liability whatsoever for any injury, damage, loss, accident, delay, or any other incident which may be caused by negligence, defect, default of any company or person in performing our services.
+First international member of the Guiding Architects network of architects, historians and writers in China since 2010.
 All rights reserved 2002-2017.